MolSnoo/Alter-Ego/Docs/reference/data_structures/player.md

 * You hear **a bitter voice** in the room say "...What are you looking at?".
 * You hear **a brash voice** from a nearby room shout "HEY!
 IS ANYONE IN THERE!?".
-* You overhear an individual wearing a PLAGUE DOCTOR MASK, with **a crisp voice** you recognize to be Kyra's, whisper " Yes, everything is going according to plan.".
+* You overhear an individual wearing a PLAGUE DOCTOR MASK, with **a crisp voice** you recognize to be Kyra's, whisper "Yes, everything is going according to plan.".
 * **A deep modulated voice** coming from Amy's WALKIE TALKIE says "That is correct.
 I am hidden somewhere in this facility.".